supershabam/mongo-uri/README.md

 Luckily, the defined connection string format accomodates such configurations!

-Sadly, you do not understand these connection strings, or have unacceptable bugs with your parsing (e.g. uris are uri encoded).
+Sadly, node's drivers do not understand these connection strings, or have unacceptable bugs with parsing (e.g. uris should be uri encoded).

 So, I made a uri parser for you.
+I don't do anything else.

 Please find bugs in my code, and help me make it the best mongo connection string parser in history.